Charles Wuorinen: Background

-Wuorinen was born on the Upper West Side of Manhattan in New York City.
-His father, John H. Wuorinen, the chair of the history department at Columbia University, was a noted scholar of Scandinavian affairs, who also worked for the Office of Strategic Services, and wrote five books on his native Finland.
+Wuorinen was born in New York City on June 9, 1938.
+His father, John H. Wuorinen, the chair of the Columbia University history department, was a noted scholar of Scandinavian affairs who also worked for the Office of Strategic Services and wrote five books on his native Finland.
 His mother, Alfhild Kalijarvi, received her M.A. in biology from Smith College.
-Wuorinen excelled academically, graduating from Trinity School (New York City) as valedictorian in 1956; he later received a B.A.
+Wuorinen grew up at the Upper West Side of Manhattan.
+He excelled academically, graduating from Trinity School (New York City) as valedictorian in 1956; he later received a B.A.
 (1961) and an M.A.
 (1963) in music from Columbia University.
-Early supporters included Jacques Barzun and Edgard Varèse.
+His early supporters included Jacques Barzun and Edgard Varèse.

 1940s and 1950s

 Wuorinen began composing at age 5 and began piano lessons at 6.
 At 16 he was awarded the New York Philharmonic's Young Composers' Award and the John Harms Chorus premiered his choral work O Filii et Filiae at Town Hall on May 2, 1954.
 He was active as a singer and pianist with the choruses at the Church of the Heavenly Rest and the Church of the Transfiguration (Little Church Around the Corner), and was the rehearsal pianist for the world premiere of Carlos Chávez's opera Panfilo and Lauretta at Columbia University during the spring of 1957.
 From 1952 to 1956 Wuorinen was president of the Trinity School Glee Club.
 He was pianist, librarian, and general manager of the Columbia University Orchestra in 1956–57.
 During the summers of 1955 and 1956, he was the organist at Saint Paul's Church in Gardner, Massachusetts, where his parents stayed during the summer months.
-He was awarded the Bearns Prize three times, the BMI Student Composers Award four times, and the Lili Boulanger Award twice (1961 and 1962).
+He was awarded the Joseph H. Bearns Prize three times, the BMI Student Composers Award four times, and the Lili Boulanger Award twice (1961 and 1962).
 He was a fellow at the Chamber Music Conference and Composers' Forum of the East for several years.
 Many early professional performances of Wuorinen's compositions took place on the Music of Our Time series at the 92nd Street Y run by violinist Max Pollikoff.